JulianLichtenfeld245/Boid-Simulation/README.md

 set (set or list or nearby boids not including self boid)
-    methods: separationRule, alignmentRule, cohesionRule, proximityBoids Each boid represented by a jpeg, has center position, use StdDraw.picutre JULIAN Vector: x,y; can be position or change in position between frames
+    methods: separationRule, alignmentRule, cohesionRule, proximityBoids Each boid represented by a jpeg, has center position, use StdDraw.picutre
+Flock: a group of boids, how should we have newly created boids added to a flock?
+    methods: add(boid)
+JULIAN Vector: x,y; can be position or change in position between frames
     methods: add(vectorA, vectorB), subtract(vectorA, vectorB)
 Main: arrayList of Boids,